myeongsuseong/myeongsuseong.github.io/_pages/events_and_news.md

 2023
 -----
-* Biomedical Signal, Imaging, and Therapeutics Laboratory (BSIT) is launched in August 8, 2023.
+* Biomedical Signal, Imaging, and Therapeutics Laboratory (BSIT) is launched on August 8, 2023.

-* Dr. Myeongsu Seong joins Department of Mechatronics and Robotics, School of Advanced Technology, XJTLU as an Assistant Professor in August 8, 2023.
+* Dr. Myeongsu Seong joins Department of Mechatronics and Robotics, School of Advanced Technology, XJTLU as an Assistant Professor on August 8, 2023.